How to achieve scale in analytics

-In previous blogs, we’ve discussed how to succesfully blend the art and science of analytics.
+In previous blogs, we’ve discussed how to successfully blend the art and science of big data analytics.
 Today, we tackle how to achieve scale.

 The pace of innovation in the world is accelerating rapidly.
 The number of major breakthroughs in the past 100 years may equal or surpass the number made in the previous 1000 years.
 Scale has a lot to do with this.

 Scale is difficult though when it comes to problem solving and analytics.
 You can’t scale analytics with assembly line improvements or quantity discounts.
 For analytics to truly scale up, there needs to be a focused attempt to separate out the obvious from the exceptional, and a sustainable, structured process in place to help identify problem components and patterns.

 Consider an ice cream sundae.
 The ice cream itself is mass manufactured and limited in variety – chocolate or vanilla, for instance.
 It forms the base of the dessert.
 The toppings can then be customized according to taste.
 In the end, you receive a concoction that’s a marvelous combination of standard and customized.

 Likewise, while solving a problem one can scale the basic aspects of problem definition, solution framework, and the necessary analytical infrastructure.
 Overall, 80% of the analytics process can be performed in a structured, relatively simple and predictable way.
 The remaining top layer is all about the tailored add-ons one needs to arrive at the optimal solution.

 There are standard approaches to untangling the knots and breaking down complex issues into smaller ones.
 Small answers can then be compared on a large scale.
 That will give you the patterns.
 From these patterns will emerge the solution to the problem.